Disclosure: I get commissions for purchases made through links in this post. This helps keep this website running.

 Best photo backup services

 - SmugMug - this is my top recommendation to backup photos.
 This is because it fits all the requirements that I mentioned above, and on top of that delivers unlimited storage.
 You have the ability to create private share groups, drag-and-drop photo organization, and all of this comes with a beautiful website too.
 You can upload from any device: phone, computer, tablet, whatever.
 If you value privacy, you can password-protect your entire SmugMug site, or just certain folders on it, whatever you prefer; you can be as visible or invisible as you want.
 This flexibility makes it so easy for you to get your backups done safely.
 Best of all, family and friends can order prints directly from your site at SmugMug, they don't need to download or transfer anything.
 In particular, the older generations in your extended family will appreciate this simplicity, since they're both the most likely to value and purchase physical prints, yet also the most likely to have difficulty with more complicated technology.
-SmugMug is quite affordable; their lowest plan level gets you all of the features I mentioned here, and it's around the cost of a cup of coffee a month.
+Even the lowest plan level at SmugMug gets you all of the features I mentioned here.

 - Flickr - a good second choice behind SmugMug.
 The Flickr Pro paid plans provide the desired features I talked above before, with one drawback: privacy options are a little more complicated to understand.
 If you are not careful, you could accidentally allow anyone else out there the option to blog your photos online, and to allow the Yahoo engine or other apps with Flickr access to search your photos.
 I want to point out that Flickr does have decent privacy options; they're just not as intuitive to use as those at SmugMug.
 If that isn't an issue for you though, it's worth looking at Flickr.

 - iCloud - if you have an iPhone, then you could backup your photos on iCloud.
 The downside is that you can store other things on your iCloud account too (files, videos, etc) and you probably have a lot more things in there than you know.
 It can therefore be frustrating to keep figuring out what items you want to show grandma and what you don't.
-The other downside is that you only get 5G of storage for free, which is really not very much space at all, and then you have to decide which plan to pick.
+The other downside is that you only get 5G of storage for free, which is really not very much space at all for family photos.
 The storage limits for paid plans are pretty decent, but unlike SmugMug you don't get unlimited storage in iCloud, even with a paid iCloud storage plan.

 - pCloud - although it's a general file storage service designed for all types of files, you can use pCloud solely for your photo backups.
 You can backup from any device.
 You get 10G storage for free and after that you have to pay.
 You have very good privacy options as far as sharing goes; you can share particular folders with others if you wish by emailing them a download link.
 The downside is that pCloud was never created specifically just for photos, so it's definitely not as convenient to use as photo-oriented services.
 If you have some not-so-tech-savvy people in your extended family, this may not be the best option for you.